johnalison/obsidian-notes/Journal/16 April 2025 Wednesday.md

 - 16 modules /day * 5 days /week * 0.03 m^2 / module
 - [[HGC Estimate to complete Spring 2025]]
 - [[HGC MAC BoEs]]
 - Manfred: where do the plots come from?
+(From the datasets of the CAMTools)

 # Chat [[Sindhu Murthy]]
 - Need to start putting slides together.